michalis0/Cloud-and-Advanced-Analytics/1. Intro to GCP/readme.md

 ### Exercise 2 - Cloud functions
 * From the side menu, go to _View all products_ > _Serverless_ > _Cloud Functions_, or search for _Cloud Functions_ in the Search bar at the top.
 * Create a simple Python function that can be triggered over HTTP.
 Make sure to pick the "Allow unauthenticated invocations" option.
-   * The function should accept one parameter called `company_stock_name` and call the following external API, using that parameter as the value for the `symbol` parameter: https://www.alphavantage.co/query?function=TIME_SERIES_DAILY&symbol=MSFT&apikey=demo. "demo" should be replaced with your own API key, which you can get for free [here](https://www.alphavantage.co/support/#api-key).
+   * The function should accept one parameter called `company_stock_name` and call the following external API, using that parameter as the value for the `symbol` parameter: https://www.alphavantage.co/query?function=TIME_SERIES_INTRADAY&symbol=AAPL&interval=5min&apikey=demo. "demo" should be replaced with your own API key, which you can get for free [here](https://www.alphavantage.co/support/#api-key) and AAPL should be replaced with the value inserted by the user.
+Here the documentation for the API: https://www.alphavantage.co/documentation/#intraday
    * The function should return the last recorded value of the company's stock.
 * After having deployed your function, call it using its URL, trying different values for the company name (MSFT, IBM, ZM, etc.) to make sure it works properly.